 Breast Augmentation at Tampa Bay Plastic Surgery

 Dr. David E. Halpern of Tampa, Florida, is a triple board-certified plastic surgeon who has performed thousands of successful breast augmentations over the past 25 years.
-Dr. Halpern is trained in various types of breast augmentation to offer a full suite of options for his patients, but like most plastic surgeons, he prefers to work with the most modern types of implants for a natural look and feel.
+Dr. Halpern is trained in various types of Breast Augmentation in Tampa to offer a full suite of options for his patients, but like most plastic surgeons, he prefers to work with the most modern types of implants for a natural look and feel.
 He is also trained to perform fat grafting, which has become an increasingly common choice for some selective patients.

 Breast augmentation is a surgical procedure that improves a woman's breast's volume, symmetry, and projection.
 A breast augmentation can also restore volume after weight loss or pregnancy.
 Breast augmentation surgery or breast implants should not be confused with a "breast lift" – an entirely different procedure—although it may be done concurrently.

 Breast implants alone will not combat age-related sagging following childbearing.
 The lift procedure tightens the surrounding tissues to position the breasts higher, whereas the augmentation procedure will restore lost volume or increase cup size.
 The implants may be round or teardrop-shaped.
-Round implants are most commonly used in aesthetic augmentation of breasts.
+Tampa Breast Augmentation patients most commonly use round implants for this aesthetic procedure.
 The soft, smooth, and symmetric round shell shapes are less likely to be felt and will not matter if they rotate inside the pocket.
 Teardrop-shaped gel implants are recommended for women with lack of a properly shaped breast(usually congenital deformities), tubular breast deformity, or after mastectomy.
 They provide additional contour where there is none and greater projection at the bottom of the breast.

 Get Ready For Post-Baby Breasts